 Unfortunately, using Excel for record linkage presents two major challenges.
 And at present, solving these issues is extremely tedious and difficult to manage.
 It’s so bad that using Excel is almost untenable – and here’s why.

-Thirdly, in some cases your canonical records are composite objects, i.e. have two or more ‘parts’ (or dimensions).
-How to fit a multi-value canonical into a single value drop-down list?
+• This method is unable to handle canonical records that consist of two or more ‘parts’ (i.e. dimensions).
+You can’t fit a multi-value canonical into a single drop-down list.

 Finally, dealing with new versions of the linkage Excel file can cause a great deal of confusion and error.